hnewbold/custom_knowledge_base_chatbot/README.md

 chunks = text_splitter.create_documents([combined_text])
 ```
+- **GPT2TokenizerFast**: This tokenizer converts text into tokens, preparing it for processing by the model.

+- **count_tokens Function**: This function counts the number of tokens in a given text, helping manage text length.

+- **RecursiveCharacterTextSplitter**: This tool splits the text into smaller, manageable chunks based on token count, with some overlap between chunks to maintain context.

-Purpose: The text from the PDFs is tokenized and split into manageable chunks using a recursive character splitter.
-This helps in creating smaller, indexed pieces of text that can be efficiently searched when responding to queries.
+- **Chunk Creation**: The text is split into chunks that are easier for the model to search through when responding to queries.

 ### 4. Embeddings and FAISS Index Creation
 ```python